Alon-Alush/alon-alush.github.io/_posts/PE File Format/2025-04-22-dosheader.md

 See, the PE format was designed *as an extension* of the old [DOS MZ executable format](https://en.wikipedia.org/wiki/DOS_MZ_executable).
 Back then, the Portable Executable format was a *new kid on the block*.
 Both the old DOS MZ format and PE format ended with a `.exe` extension, so whenever a user attempted to run a PE `.exe` on MS-DOS, **the DOS loaders would freak out** because they expected a DOS MZ format for `.exe` extensions, not PE.

-So, in order to not make the DOS loaders freak out when they see a PE executable, they required *every* PE file contain this DOS stub:
+So, in order to not make the DOS loaders freak out when they see a PE executable, they required *every* PE file contain this DOS stub inside the DOS header:

 ```c
 This program cannot be run in DOS mode